The Weekly Ramble – April 17, 2026

 Protein Lattes!
 I appreciate that Starbucks is offering a higher-protein option, but I don’t wanna spend a lotta money, so I’ve been making my own at home.

 Granted, $1.56 is still pricey for a beverage so I’m keeping that in mind.
-That said, whey protein is a good option for fighting high cholesterol, so I’m going with it for now.
+That said, whey protein is a good option for fighting high cholesterol, so I’m going to enjoy it.

 To make an iced protein latte at home: